byuccl/bfasst/project_structure.md

 The following steps should be taken to add a new flow to the project:

-1. Create any stand-alone python utility scripts in the `ninja_utils` directory.
+1. Create any stand-alone python utility scripts in the `utils` directory.
 This may or may not be necessary.
-For example, physical netlist generation is a `ninja_util` but the `vivado` flow only uses tcl scripts and therefore does not require any `ninja_utils`.
+For example, physical netlist generation is a `util` but the `vivado` flow only uses tcl scripts and therefore does not require any `utils`.

 1. Create a file for any new ninja rules and one for all new ninja build snippets in the correct `tools` sub-directory.
 Many rules already exist in the project, such as a rule for invoking vivado or filling in mustache files, so in those cases you only need to create build snippet files that will invoke those rules.